matteo-dinoia/uni-files/README.md

 # University Files
-Some useful material and exercises of all years.
+A backup of all the University of Turin files, notes and exercises.